ihcho2/ihcho2.github.io/README.md

 # Welcome!
 I am a fourth-year Ph.D. student in Computer Science at the University of Illinois at Urbana-Champaign advised by Prof. Julia Hockenmaier.
 My research primarily centers around:
 - Creating and analyzing novel deep learning model architectures
-- Improving the in-context learning framework using large language models
+- Improving the in-context learning framework using large language models (LLMs)
 - Enhancing spatial reasoning capabilities of LLMs

 ## Education